dasec/DFMD-Algorithm-Scores/README.md

 ## Algorithm

 The algorithm implemented is based on the **Differential Anomaly Detection Algorithm** proposed in [3].
-It leverages a **Variational Autoencoder (VAE)** with a subtraction fusion scheme to enhance detection capabilities.
+It leverages a **Variational Autoencoder (VAE)** with a subtraction fusion scheme.
+Hence it is only trained on bona fide (i.e., non-manipulated) face images.
 A high-level overview of the method is included below.

 <p align="center">
   <img src="graphics/architecture_differential_detection.png" alt="Differential Anomaly Detection Overview" width="500"/>
 </p>

 ---